Abiskar-Timsina/Ncurses_test/README.md

-Just a test program i made with while learning ncurses.
+Just a test program i made while learning ncurses.
 It does nothing at all.